Canop/safecloset/website/docs/community.md

 * `nonce`: a byte array
 * `content`: a byte array

-The `content` is the AES-GCM-SIV encryption of the serializied drawer with the included `nonce`.
+The `content` is the AES-GCM-SIV encryption of the serialized drawer with the included `nonce`.
 The key used for this encryption is a 256 bits Argon2 hash of the password with the closet's salt.

 The serialized drawer is a MessagePack encoded structure with the following fields: